sajibsrs/dsa-c/docs/graphs.md

 C | 0 1 0 0
 D | 4 0 0 0
 ```
 While 2D array can be used in adjacency matrix, it wastes memory.
 As can be seen from the examples, most of the cells are empty.
-A better approach would be to use array and linked-list (hybrid) solution.
+A better approach would be to use array and linked-list (hybrid) approach.

 ## Adjacency List
 Here we have an array of the vertices A,B,C,D then linked-list nodes are attached to each one of them (if non-empty).
-The linked list node has a pointer to the index or the node it's connected to and a weight value (if it has any).
+The linked-list node has a pointer to the index or the node it's connected to and a weight value (if it has any).

 **Example 1:** We're using the same data from example 1 above (adjacency matrix).

+Edges: A-B, A-C, A-D, B-C.
 ```terminal
 A [0]->[1]->[2]->[3]->null
 B [1]->[0]->[2]->null